CrowsOfWar/AvatarMod-Docs/classes/avatar-entity.rst

 AvatarEntities have many publicly callable hook methods.
 One example is the method :code:`onLargeWaterContact()`, which should be called when the entity touches a large source of water.
 These hooks are available not only for convenience and conciseness, but also to promote interactions between different objects.
 Imagine a fire arc hits a water bubble.
 The water bubble calls :code:`onLargeWaterContact()` on the fire arc, causing the fire to be extinguished.
 Hooks make interactions like this simple to implement without needing lots of special cases.

-Hooks return :code:`true` if the AvatarEntity was destroyed by the interaction (you don't need to call setDead).
+Hooks return :code:`true` if the AvatarEntity was destroyed by the interaction (the AvatarEntity is responsible for calling :code:`setDead()` on itself).
 For a list of hooks available to AvatarEntities, see the javadocs.
 You should call these hooks wherever appropriate.

 Cookbook
 --------